siberianfox/tinygwiki/TinyGv9k-Programming-and-Test-Instructions.md

 Apply power to the tester.
 The Vmot +24vdc blue LED should be lit.
 If J2 is in place Vmot2 should also be lit.
 No other LEDs should be lit.

-###NOTE: FROM HERE ON DOWN ARE THE MANUAL TEST INSTRUCTIONS.
-THESE WILL BE UPDATED WITH AUTOMATED PROCESSES.

 ##Board Setup - Done for each board to test
 Make sure the following jumpers are placed on the board under test:
 * J19 jump pins 1 and 2 (+12v position).
 J19 is located behind the fan connector